 Unique Eid Festive Traditions from Around the World

 Known as Lebaran, Indonesia celebrates Eid Al Fitr in grand style.
 People bake a traditional thousand-layer cake called Lapis Legit.
 Huge crowds bang drums, light up firecrackers, and carry torches in the streets on the eve of Lebaran.
-And of course malls are packed with people for last-minute shopping.
-Usually, the sales of Islamic fashion industry see a 20-30 percent spike during the festive season.
+And of course, malls are packed with people for last-minute shopping.
+Usually, the sales of the Islamic fashion industry see a 20-30 per cent spike during the festive season.

 Malaysians celebrate this truly joyous occasion by traveling to their hometowns on the day before Eid.
-Of course the day before the festival would be the busiest time for them as they would be involved in decorating their homes with pelita (oil lamps) and preparing traditional dishes.
-Ketupat, Kuih Raya, lemang, rending, etc. are the popular dishes.
-The ‘open houses’ are a long-standing tradition of Malaysia.
-The houses are open to everybody (irrespective of their status and religion) to enjoy delicious food and good time.
+Of course, the day before the festival would be the busiest time for them as they would be involved in decorating their homes with pelita (oil lamps) and preparing traditional dishes.
+Ketupat, Kuih Raya, lemang, rending, etc. are popular dishes.
+The ‘open houses are a long-standing tradition of Malaysia.
+The houses are open to everybody (irrespective of their status and religion) to enjoy delicious food and a good time.

 On the occasion of Eid, Saudis share joy through a number of festive events and recreational activities.
 The country is extravagantly decorated as a part of Eid Al Fitr celebrations.
-Families and freinds usually get-together for special Eid food and before it is being served, kids of the family usually stand in front of every adult member of the family who give Riyals (Saudi currency) to the kids.
+Families and friends usually get together for special Eid food and before it is being served, kids of the family usually stand in front of every adult member of the family who gives Riyals (Saudi currency) to the kids.

-There is one more unique tradition about Eid in Saudi Arabia – the locals leave huge quantities of rice and other stuffs anonymously at the gate of the less-fortunates.
+There is one more unique tradition about Eid in Saudi Arabia – the locals leave huge quantities of rice and other stuff anonymously at the gate of the less fortunate.

-Emiratis celebrate with Ouzi, a significant local dish which is prepared exclusively for the festivities.
-It is a slow cooked dish where succulent goat meat is mixed with rice and garnished with fried pine nuts.
+Emiratis celebrate with Ouzi, a significant local dish that is prepared exclusively for the festivities.
+It is a slow-cooked dish where succulent goat meat is mixed with rice and garnished with fried pine nuts.
 Also, the country organizes incredible cultural events and shows like magic tricks, decorated themed parks, dance shows, etc. The entire UAE ushers in new festivities with hundreds of events during the festive period.

-Though the mode of celebrations, the traditions, and the culture vary, the spirit remains the same everywhere.
+Though the mode of celebrations, the traditions, and the culture varies, the spirit remains the same everywhere.
 How do you celebrate Eid?